raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-behind-the-scenes.md

 A couple of weeks ago I was in Barcelona together with around 400 colleagues for [Altitude23](https://www.linkedin.com/posts/lastminute%2Ecom_pinkspirit-altitude23-traveltech-activity-7003031642206310400-lJL-), our first **Product and Tech Camp**, that I helped organise together with a handful of colleagues, and that went on for four days.

 ## Goals
 There are a **lot of new people** in the Product and Technology functions at my company, and the **teams are heavily distributed** across Europe and India.
-Our CEO and the Execs in those areas wanted to provide them with the opportunity to:
+We wanted to provide them with the opportunity to:

 - **get to know each other** better
 - **expand personal networks**